jonnonz1/nz-statute-book/acts/public/2023/civil-aviation-act-2023.md

   (a) the buyer must not deliver it, and no person may deliver it on behalf of the buyer, to any other person within New Zealand; and
   (b) no person may consume it within New Zealand.
 (3) A person commits an offence if the person—
-  (a) sells alcohol at any international airport to any passenger on an aircraft departing from or arriving in New Zealand who is under the age referred to in subsection (1)﻿(a) or (b) (as the case requires); or
+  (a) sells alcohol at any international airport to any passenger on an aircraft departing from or arriving in New Zealand who is under the age referred to in subsection (1); or
   (b) fails to comply with subsection (2).
 (4) A person who commits an offence against subsection (3) is liable on conviction to a fine not exceeding $2,500.
 (5) Nothing in the Sale and Supply of Alcohol Act 2012 applies to the sale of alcohol under the authority of this section or of any regulations made under section 426.